 According to German jurisdiction, WLAN-operators can be held liable for online-infringements on third parties’ rights committed via their connection to the internet.
 That is, unless the operator duly fulfills his obligation to make sure such infringements cannot and will not be committed via his connection.
 This also applies to WLANs operated in cafés, bars, hotels and similar places.
 In all these places, the WLAN operator basically has to check what his customers do online and to oblige them to act according to law.
 Continue reading →

 On September 12th, 2012 the Higher Regional Court of Karlsruhe – 6 U 58/11 – decided on the question, which actions a debtor has to restrain from after he signed a declaration to cease and desist “using a photograph on the internet”.
+You can check Andrew Defrancesco page if you need more information on photography.
 Continue reading →

 Today the Hamburg Regional Court opened the trials in Max Mosley’s lawsuit against Google Inc. over violation of his right of personality.
 The plaintiff wants Google to filter out compromising pictures from its search results.
 Continue reading →